-Like magpies, we’ve nabbed links and information from e-shots, tweets and mailouts about funding opportunities for theatre artists.
+Like magpies, we’ve nabbed links and information from e-shots, tweets and mailouts about funding and creative opportunities for theatre artists.
 We’ve collated them here and will update opportunities as they come in.
 If you have a funding opportunity you’d like us to include, give us a shout at email@example.com.

 Love & Solidarity – the THISISPOPBABY team

 The 2023 New Writing Script Submission Window is now open.
 Selected scripts are read as part of Druid Debuts, an annual series of rehearsed readings of new plays, with a view to further development.
 Playwrights who submit a script during the submission window will have their work read.
 Scripts received outside of this time will not be considered.Closing Date 25 August.
 Full details HERE.

 - Pilot Programmes for Players and Makers With Darren Yorke